-There are two types of safflower plant: (1) the oil-producing type rich in monounsaturated fatty acids or oleic acid, and (2) the type with high concentrations of polyunsaturated fatty acids or linoleic acid.
+There are two types of safflower plant: the oil-producing type rich in monounsaturated fatty acids or oleic acid; and the type with high concentrations of polyunsaturated fatty acids or linoleic acid.

-Safflower oil’s ratio of unsaturated versus saturated fat is 10:1.
-Oleic types of safflower oil offer approximately 78 percent monounsaturated, 15 percent polyunsaturated, and seven percent saturated fatty acids.3 The linoleic type of safflower oil, on the other hand, has 75 percent more polyunsaturated fat content than olive, soybean, cottonseed, corn, and peanut oils.4
+Safflower oil's ratio of unsaturated versus saturated fat is 10-to-1.
+Oleic types of safflower oil offer approximately 78 percent monounsaturated, 15 percent polyunsaturated and 7 percent saturated fatty acids.3 The linoleic type of safflower oil, on the other hand, has 75 percent more polyunsaturated fat content than olive, soybean, cottonseed, corn and peanut oils.4

 Benefits of Safflower Oil

-- Lessening or totally eliminating blackheads, whiteheads, and acne effectively8
+• Lessening or totally eliminating blackheads, whiteheads and acne effectively11

-- Alleviating menstrual cramps in women who suffer from painful menstrual periods by promoting the blood flow and removing clots10
+• Alleviating menstrual cramps in women who suffer from painful menstrual periods by promoting the blood flow and removing clots12

-However, remember that I only recommend coconut oil for cooking, as it is the only one stable enough to withstand high heat.
+However, do not use safflower oil for cooking: Remember that I only recommend coconut oil for cooking, as it is the only one stable enough to withstand high heat.